zandy2test/gumroad/docs/testing.md

 ```

 For the new env variables to take effect, you might need to run `bin/spring stop` before running the tests again.

-## QA Wolf

-[QA Wolf](https://gumroad.slack.com/archives/C03Q53RAMEE) writes and manages automated tests for us.
-They should be notified when we release new features or change existing ones so they can adjust existing specs and/or write new ones.

 ## Previewing Emails